 Lithium batteries may present a potential hazard if they are abused electrically or mechanically.
+This is in most circumstances associated with the generation of excessive heat where internal pressure may cause the cell to rupture.

-- Observe the following precautions when handling and using lithium batteries: - Do not short-circuit, recharge or connect with false polarity. - Do not expose to temperature beyond the specified temperature range or incinerate the battery. - Do not crush, puncture or open cells or disassemble battery packs. - Do not weld or solder to the battery's body. - Do not expose contents to water.
+Thus the following basic precautions should be observed when handling and using lithium batteries:

+- Do not short-circuit, recharge or connect with false polarity. - Do not expose to temperature beyond the specified temperature range or incinerate the battery. - Do not crush, puncture or open cells or disassemble battery packs. - Do not weld or solder to the battery's body. - Do not expose contents to water.